stayradiated/jsconfig/README.md

 ## How do you use this?

-This is the typically the first dependency I install when creating a new JS project.
+This is the typically the first dependency I install after creating a new JS project.

 ```
+# optional, but recommended
+npm install --save-dev @stayradiated/jsconfig

 npx @stayradiated/jsconfig
 ```